StealthHydra179/spurhacks2025/README.md

 - **Behavioral Analysis**: Use machine learning to identify spending triggers and help users develop better financial habits
 - **Goal Achievement Predictions**: Provide realistic timelines for achieving financial goals based on current spending patterns

+## How to Run CapySpend Locally
+1. Clone the repository
+2. Create an .env file in the main directory and add the following environment variables:
+   PGHOST, PGUSER, PGPASSWORD, PGPORT, PGDATABASE, JWT_SECRET, PLAID_CLIENT_ID, PLAID_SECRET, OPENAI_API_KEY
+3. Create a PostgreSQL database and run the SQL scripts in the `db` directory to set up the schema
+4. Install the required dependencies for both the client and server:
+   - For the client, run `npm install` in the `client` directory
+   - For the server, run `npm install` in the `root` directory
+5. Start the server by running `npm run server` in the `main` directory
+6. Start the client by running `npm run dev` in the `client` directory
+7. Open your browser and navigate to `http://localhost:5173` to access the CapySpend application

 > Authors: [Aiden Ma](https://github.com/StealthHydra179), [Darren Chu](https://github.com/darren10101), [Daniel Zhang](https://github.com/zdann15), and [Feiyang Xu](https://github.com/Feiyang0303)